What is Physiotherapy?

 - learn to help prevent future decline from participating in the activities they love.

 The physiotherapists at Body Works Sports Physiotherapy have a high level of post-graduate training in physiotherapy, as well as extensive experience treating numerous types of injuries.
-For more specific information on our physiotherapists, please go to Our Clinic.
+For more specific information on our physiotherapists, please go to Our Therapists page.
 To learn more about our specific methods, please go to How We Work.

 For further overall information on Physiotherapy, including training, scope of practice and treatment methods, please visit the Canadian Physiotherapy Association’s website or the Physiotherapy Association of BC website.

 Dana Ranahan, Business Owner and Physiotherapist at Body Works Sports Physiotherapy has had the privilege to do presentations to the local business and sporting community on topics ranging from “What is Physiotherapy” to how to golf better without pain.
 Here is an example of a presentation that Dana provided on “what is Physiotherapy”: